Family Tree

 Council of London

 At the Council of London Archbishop Lanfranc instigated the movement of many English Bishoprics to more important locations.
-One of these was the Bishopric of Sherborne and Wilton which moved to Old Sarum.
+Amongst these were the Bishopric of Sherborne and Wilton which moved to Old Sarum and Selsey which moved to Chichester.

 Sep 26